-The modern renovation process covers or replaces vapour open materials with a bricolage of modern vapour closed alternatives.
-The principles of ornamentation no longer apply, the wallpaper is stripped away from protecting the lime plastered walls.
+The modern renovation process covers or replaces vapour-open materials with a bricolage of modern vapour-closed alternatives.
+The principles of ornamentation no longer apply, and the wallpaper is stripped away from protecting the lime-plastered walls.
 It is an unwanted old fashion for which the skills to replace are no longer valued.
-The lime plaster exposed is seen as old and needing to be replaced.
+The lime plaster exposed is seen as old and needs to be replaced.
 Polyvinyl acetate and cement are applied, followed by gypsum plaster then sealed with washable paint.
-The joinery is stripped of its protective layer of gloss to expose the beauty of the wood, the purpose of the door is now warped.
+The joinery is stripped of its protective layer of gloss to expose the beauty of the wood, and the purpose of the door is now warped.
 Open-plan living distributes the vapour generated by activities throughout the house; the laws of thermodynamics no longer apply.
 Where once heavy linen curtains buffered moisture and cold, now excessive damp gatherers, damaging the health of both the home and its occupants.

 The design of our traditional dwellings encapsulates collective wisdom over time.
 It is now possible to reverse engineer the knowledge of the past.
 Researching how the original fabric interrelates with a new product must not present a conflict of interest.
 Such research will require double-loop learning and real-world collaboration.